Author Archives: kathrynwelds

 Additionally, participants who reported greatest gains in leadership skills and confidence were:

-• Open to receiving candid feedback from mentors,
+• Open to receiving direct developmental feedback from mentors,

-The least expensive approach to leadership development did not produce the greatest results, suggesting the value of individualized leadership coaching
+The most cost-effective approach to leadership development did not produce the greatest results, suggesting the value of individualized leadership coaching

 Ted Kaptchuk